campuspress/divi-accessibility/README.md

 To package an intermediate (throwaway) plugin zip archive for testing, use the `npm run package` script.

 To actually build a releaseable package, use the `npm run release [-y] [--version=X.X.X]`.
-This will lint everything, build the languages catalog file, and normalize version numbers accross files (main php file, package.json and readme.txt).
+This will lint everything, build the languages catalog file, and normalize version numbers across files (main php file, package.json and readme.txt).
 It will then rebuild everything and produce a versioned zip archive.

 The release version can either be supplied via a command line parameter (`--version=x.x.x`), or it will be inferred from the files that might be containing the version number (main php file and package.json).
 If the version number is being inferred, the highest one is the version that will be used.